change management tips

 • Digital transformation

 Today, searches for “business agility” return over 100 million results—and it’s no surprise why.
-Nearly two-thirds of organizations consider the ability to adapt quickly a top strategic priority.
+Over 40% of workers believe agility in business is key to increasing their company’s competitiveness and responding to market change.
 And as businesses emerge from an ongoing pandemic that disrupted, well, everything, the need for agile and adaptable business models has only intensified.

 Digitalization, automation, globalization, and hybrid and remote work mean business is moving faster than ever before—and organizations that can’t change to meet new challenges and new opportunities will get left behind.

 But leading an enterprise-wide change, like agile transformation, isn’t easy.
-According to the 2021 Business Agility report, resistance to change is the number one barrier to an organization on their business agility journey.
+According to the 2023 Business Agility report, resistance to change is a significant barrier to an organization on their business agility journey.

 That means leaders need to be intentional and strategic about their involvement in change management for an organization to reach its business agility goals.